RomanTsegelskyi/blog/_posts/2015-07-31-personal-page.md

 Insert this code anywhere at your index.html page and data will get automatically uploaded to analytics.

-How to create a blog as a subdirectory of a personal page
+Linking a blog to the personal page
 ---

 Recently I learned about [Jekyll](http://jekyllrb.com/) - static websites generator and for me it seemed like a great and simpler alternative to dynamic platform like Wordpress, Joomla, etc. Besides its simplicity, it makes backups so much easier and avoids most common security concerns caused by running dynamic websites.
 Jekyll allows to write posts in [Markdown](https://en.wikipedia.org/wiki/Markdown) which is another big plus.
 Moreover, code examples are very nicely embedded in the website.
 So combining with a fact that GitHub provides free hosting for Jekyll blogs, I was completely sold for it.